Weekly Post::: ask for the post from an Email!

 Key Doctrines of God’s creed to His people of our day in this Book?
 It is the same as He has always required from the people who say they are His.
 God is looking at what we all do.
 Avoid sexual immorality Character—good and bad Fear of the Lord God’s Wisdom Learn and use God’s word Learning from Parents Parenting Speech and sins of the tongue Work Capable woman Lessons for Us Today!!!
 Successful life begins and progresses with a right relationship with God, called in Proverbs fear of the Lord.

-Because mankind was created in God’s image, nothing else will bring the temporal and eternal honor to God and satisfaction to mankind.
+Because mankind was created in God’s image, nothing else will bring temporal and eternal honor to God and satisfaction to mankind.
 Learn God’s word and use God’s word and you will gain wisdom for successful living in God’s world.
 The organized life is one centered on God and God’s word.
-Proverbs repeatedly urges a person to prepare for one’s life, to organize one’s life, to diligently pursue life, and do one’s best.
-Parents are responsible to properly teach, to instill good character, and to train their children—about God, treating other people with respect and manners, morality, working hard at whatever one does, proper use of the tongue, avoiding the wrong people, and many others.
-A wife and mother has great responsibility and wonderful opportunities to bless others, both in and out of the home.
-Children and youth: respect, listen to, and learn from your parents.
+Proverbs repeatedly urge a person to prepare for one’s life, to organize one’s life, to diligently pursue life, and do one’s best.
+Parents are responsible to properly teach, instilling good character, and training their children—about God, treating other people with respect and manners, morality, working hard at whatever one does, proper use of the tongue, avoiding the wrong people, and many others.
+A wife and mother have a great responsibility and wonderful opportunities to bless others, both in and out of the home.
+Children and youth: respect, listen to and learn from your parents.